MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 ### Message: There are no enabled reports.
 Choose Select Report to see a list of reports that you can display.

-This message will appear if the default reported failed to deploy to your Power BI workspace, or the report deployed but did not successfully refresh.
-If this happens, navigate to the report in your Power BI workspace, select **Dataset**, **Settings** and manually update the credendials.
+This message will appear if the default report failed to deploy to your Power BI workspace, or the report deployed but did not successfully refresh.
+If this happens, navigate to the report in your Power BI workspace, select **Dataset**, **Settings**, and then manually update the credendials.
 Once the dataset successfully refreshes, navigate back to Business Central and manually select the report from the **Select Reports** page.

 ### You need a Power BI Pro license to install the [!INCLUDE [prodshort](includes/prodshort.md)] app in Power BI